th-we/deskflow-wiki/Pull-Requests.md

 - [RFC 406i (RAGS)](https://406.fail)
 ```

-If the PR description is LLM-generated, then copy/paste:
+If the PR code diff is LLM-generated, then copy/paste:
 ```
 Your PR code diff reads like a predictive text matrix that lost its context window.
 We require manual, carbon-based testing and actual logical continuity, not automated guessing games.